multiversx/mx-docs/docs/governance/governance-interaction.md

 - for **Abstain**: `6162737461696e`;
 - for **Veto**: `7665746f`.

-The `account address handled by the smart contract` is the address is handled by the smart contract that will delegate the vote towards the governance smart contract.
-This address will be recorded that cast the vote.
+The `account address handled by the smart contract` is the address handled by the smart contract that will delegate the vote towards the governance smart contract.
+This address will be recorded for casting the vote.
 The `vote_balance` is the amount of stake the address has in the smart contract.
 The governance contract will "believe" that this is the right amount as it impossible to verify the information.
 The balance will diminish the total voting power the smart contract has.

 ### Closing a proposal